SchweizerischeBundesbahnen/scion-microfrontend-platform-getting-started/README.md

 #### This repository has the following two branches:

 - **skeleton branch**\
-  This branch is the starting point for developing the webshop in the course of the Getting Started Guide.
+  This branch is the starting point for developing the [sample application][link-microfrontend-platform:getting-started-app] in the course of the Getting Started Guide.

 - **master branch**\
-  This branch contains the final [webshop application][link-microfrontend-platform:getting-started-app] as it will be developed in the course of the Getting Started Guide.
+  This branch contains the final [sample application][link-microfrontend-platform:getting-started-app] as it will be developed in the course of the Getting Started Guide.

 ***

-For detailed instructions on using this repository, please see the [Getting Started Guide][link-microfrontend-platform:getting-started-guide] which gives you a gentle introduction to the essentials of the [SCION Microfrontend Platform][link-microfrontend-platform].
+For detailed instructions on using this repository, please see the [Getting Started Guide][link-microfrontend-platform:getting-started-guide] which gives you an introduction to the essentials of the [SCION Microfrontend Platform][link-microfrontend-platform].

 ### Applications

-The webshop consists of the following three applications.
+The sample application consists of the following three applications.

-- **Host Application**\
+- **Host App**\
-  App which the user loads into his browser that provides the main application layout of the webshop.
+  Provides the top-level integration container for microfrontends.
+It is the web app which the user loads into his browser that provides the main application shell, defining areas to embed microfrontends.

-- **Products Application**\
+- **Products App**\
-  Micro app that provides the products microfrontend, so that the user can view the products of our webshop.
+  Provides the *ProductList Microfrontend* and *Product Microfrontend*, so that we can view our products.

-- **Shopping Cart Application**\
+- **Customers Apps**\
-  Micro app that provides the shopping cart microfrontend, allowing the user to add products into the shopping cart.
+  Provides the *CustomerList Microfrontend* and *Customer Microfrontend*, so that we can view our customers.
+The *Customer Microfrontend* further embeds the *ProductList Microfrontend* to show the products purchased by a customer.

 ### Serving the webshop locally